 Background and History

-Created by artist David Buckland in 2001, Cape Farewell has led eight expeditions to the High Arctic; the frontline of climate change including two youth voyages run in collaboration with the British Council.
+Cape Farewell has led eight expeditions to the High Arctic; the frontline of climate change including two youth voyages.
 In 2009 the first ever Cape Farewell expedition outside of the Arctic to the Andes in Peru was launched in collaboration with the Environmental Change Institute, Oxford University.
-The ambition is to inspire those who have joined an expedition to respond creatively to the challenge of climate change.
-Through our expedition programme, we have engaged over 60 artists in the subject of climate change.
+The ambition of these early expeditions was to inspire those who have joined an expedition to respond creatively to the challenge of climate change.

 In 2007 Cape Farewell changed tact, accepting climate change as a given fact and worked to become a solution-based organisation.
 The SHIFT Festival at South Bank, London in 2010 underlined this ambition and the Sea Change Expeditions, led by Ruth Little, explored island communities in Scotland and their work to make themselves self sustaining and carbon neutral.

 Between 2011 and 2013 there were the Carbon 12, Carbon 13 and Carbon 14 exhibitions in Paris, Texas and Toronto each addressing climate as a cultural challenge.
 This work continues with our current cultural activity towards building a Renaissance in energy production, economic regeneration and a cultural renewal.